xyproto/cdetect/README.md

 # ELFinfo

-Tiny program for emitting only the most basic information about an ELF file
+Tiny program for emitting only the most basic information about an ELF file.

+Can detect the compiler used to compile even a stripped binary for Go, GCC and FPC.

 Installation: